samuil4/ts-data-layer-model/README.md

   // And you get the usual autocompleation, type checking,  type guards, etc. newItem.itemName = 'new name';
-  newItem.thisGoesToserver = ['yep'];
+  newItem.thisGoesToServer = ['yep'];
   newItem.visible = true;
   newItem.selected = false;

   const sendToServer = newItem.toJSON();
 ```

-## Compleated features list:
+## Completed features list:

-- 1. Done.
-On instance create structure of Props and SessionProps.
+- 1. On instance create structure of Props and SessionProps.
-- 2. Done.
-Create dynamic getters and setters.
+- 2. Create dynamic getters and setters.
-- 3. Done.
-Developper must be able to use MyObject.sessionPropName or MyObject.propName without referencing Props or SessionProps.
+- 3. Developper must be able to use MyObject.sessionPropName or MyObject.propName without referencing Props or SessionProps.
-- 5. Done.
-For extraProps: false.
+- 5. For extraProps: false.
 Show error not found on get and set property.
-- 6. Done.
-If extraProps: false -> Seal prototype.
+- 6. If extraProps: false -> Seal prototype.
-- 7. Done.
-If extraProps: true -> Add property from setter method.
+- 7. If extraProps: true -> Add property from setter method.
-- 8. Done.
-Create method to export props as JSON excluding any sessionProperties.
+- 8. Create method to export props as JSON excluding any sessionProperties.
-- 9. Done.
-Ability to cache values (getters) of properties.
+- 9. Ability to cache values (getters) of properties.
 Example: Math.PI \* 256 - expected calculation to happen only once

 ## Pending compleation

-- 4.  -> Do not let duplicated keys to be used in Props and SessionProps.
+- 4. Do not let duplicated keys to be used in Props and SessionProps.
 - 10. Ability to clear on demand cached values
 - 11. Add collection entity